yassinetb/yassinetb.github.io/_posts/2024-07-01-uzbekistan.md

 ---
 layout: distill
-title:  How 8 Gringos gave a speech at an Uzbek wedding where no one spoke English
+title:  How 8 Gringos Gave a Speech at an Uzbek Wedding Where No One Spoke English
 show: true
 category: open
 show: true